 Finding job vacancies and employment agencies

 Expats seeking a new career challenge in the Netherlands will find ample opportunities when it comes to job vacancies.
-The Dutch employment market is mature with a sophisticated HR market, and boasts an impressive array of local and international headquarters spread across Amsterdam and beyond the Randstad region.
+The Dutch employment market is mature with a sophisticated HR market.
+It boasts an impressive array of local and international headquarters spread across Amsterdam and beyond the Randstad region.

-Many companies advertise job vacancies with employment agencies because of the vast network of general and specialist agencies available in the Netherlands, particularly those specialising in attracting foreign talent.
-Many newcomers take the employment agency route for speed and convenience – not least for their experience with the regulations of Dutch work permits and highly skilled migrants – as well as for the valuable job contacts that established job recruitment agencies can tap into.
+Many companies advertise job vacancies with employment agencies because of the vast network of agencies in the Netherlands, particularly those specializing in attracting foreign talent.
+Many newcomers take the employment agency route for speed and convenience.
+They also offer experience with the regulations of Dutch work permits and highly-skilled migrants.
+Agencies also have valuable, well-established professional contacts they can tap into.

-Both specialist international recruitment agencies and local recruitment companies openly advertise job vacancies and their services on their own websites geared to expats, and some also advertise on public job websites and leading publications in English.
-If you’re having trouble finding high position jobs, however, it’s likely those companies are advertising solely with employment agencies, an increasing trend as employment agencies save considerable time by doing initial screenings and interviews before recommending candidates onwards.
+Both specialist international recruitment agencies and local recruitment companies openly advertise vacancies and services on their own websites.
+Some also advertise on public job websites and leading publications in English.
+If you’re having trouble finding high position jobs, however, it’s likely those companies are advertising solely with employment agencies.
+This is an increasing trend, as employment agencies save time by doing initial screenings and interviews before recommending candidates.

-You can also see Expatica’s job board for English-speaking and multilingual job seekers, or check Expatica’s extensive lists of international recruitment agencies and local employment agencies in the Netherlands.
-Trade directories also carry listings of employment agencies and search engines with translators, such as Google, can help you navigate through the various Dutch websites.
-It’s worth exploring every avenue from social media outlets like LinkedIn to internet job engines like www.intermediair.nl, www.toplanguagejobs.nl (search by language) or www.monsterboard.nl, or even sector-specific recruitment agencies and websites (architecture, biotechnology, finance etc.).
+You can also see Expatica’s job board for English-speaking and multilingual job seekers.
+Check Expatica’s extensive lists of international recruitment agencies and local employment agencies in the Netherlands.
+Trade directories also carry listings of employment agencies and search engines.
+Translators, such as Google, can help you navigate through the various Dutch websites.
+It’s worth exploring every avenue from social media outlets like LinkedIn to internet job engines like www.intermediair.nl, www.toplanguagejobs.nl (search by language) or www.monsterboard.nl, or even sector-specific recruitment agencies and websites (architecture, biotechnology, finance, etc.).

 Offering similar services to employment agencies are the European Commission’s European Employment Services (EURES) and the Dutch national public employment service UWV WERKbedrijf.
 Read more in our guides to jobs in the Netherlands and jobs in Amsterdam.